harness-community/solutions-architecture/harness-ci-factory/README.md

 ```

 ## Summary
-As the Harness Solutions Architecture team, we have developed a pipeline to manage the injestion of Harness CI Build images into a customer maintained Container Registry.
+As the Harness Solutions Architecture team, we have developed a pipeline to manage the ingestion of Harness CI Build images into a customer maintained Container Registry.
 This template will build and deliver the following:

 - An optional new Harness Organization
 - An optional new Harness Project in the chosen Organization